vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 * DescriptorLayoutCache: caches DescriptorSetLayouts to avoid creating duplicated layouts.
 * DescriptorBuilder: Uses the 2 objects above to allocate and write a descriptor set and its layout automatically.

-Note that both the layout and the allocator wont be threadsafe, but they could be made so relatively easily.
+Note that both the layout and the allocator won't be threadsafe, but they could be made so relatively easily.
 The descriptor builder is fully stateless so it would be threadsafe by default.

 We are going to put the 3 classes into `vk_descriptors.h` and `vk_descriptors.cpp`.
-They wont depend on the rest of the engine, only on vulkan.h and STL.
+They won't depend on the rest of the engine, only on vulkan.h and STL.

 ## Descriptor Allocator
 Explained in chapter 4, descriptors have to be allocated from a pool.
 You need to manage this pool, and create more as needed, also reusing them whenever possible if you allocate descriptors every frame.